Royal Scots Greys: Nicknames

 Up until at least the Second World War, The Greys also had a popular, if somewhat derogatory, nickname of "The Bird Catchers", derived from their cap badge and the capture of the Eagle at Waterloo.
 Another nickname of the regiment was the "Bubbly Jocks", a Scots term meaning "turkey cock".

 Anniversaries and the loyal toast

 Most regiments of the British Army have regimental anniversaries, usually commemorating a battle which the regiment distinguished itself.
 In the Scots Greys, the regiment annual commemorated its participation in the Battle of Waterloo on 18 June.

 The Scots Greys, along with certain other regiments of the British Army, handled the loyal toast differently.
 Since the Glorious Revolution, officers were required to toast the health of the reigning sovereign.
 Typically, this meant standing and giving a toast to the monarch.
-The Scots Greys, however, did not stand for the toast.
-It is said that this tradition of giving the loyal toast while seated started during the reign of George III.
+The Scots Greys, however, did not stand for but remain seated for their toast.
 During his reign, George III would often dine with the regiment; however, because of his health, he was unable to stand during the toasts.
 Since he could not, he allowed the officers to remain seated during the loyal toasts.